 Riddles are a type of brain teasers that are often worded in form of a question.
 These questions include clues that are often puzzling and misleading, thus forcing you to think away from a valid answer.
-That’s the clever trick riddles deploy!
+That’s what clever tricky riddles deploy!

 While solving funny riddles for kids may seem easy, you have to think beyond the obvious to get to the answer.

 No wonder, children love riddles as solving them bring about a great sense of joy and accomplishment!
-That is what makes riddles one of the most fun guessing games for kids!
+That is what makes fun riddles for kids one of the most engaging and fun guessing games for kids!

 Just like would you rather questions for kids, children find riddles both entertaining and intriguing.
 Kids (and adults!) of all ages just love them.
 What’s more, there are several benefits of riddles for kids.